Cryptography Concepts In Depth

-Bob encrypts his message using Alice’s public key and sends it to Alice.
+Bob encrypts their message using Alice’s public key and sends it to Alice.
 The message is secure, because even if it is intercepted, no one but Alice has the private key needed to decrypt it.

 Since encryption and authentication are subjects of great interest in national security and protecting corporate secrets, some extremely smart people are engaged both in creating secure systems and in trying to break them.
 Therefore, it should come as no surprise that actual secure communication and authentication procedures are considerably more complex than the one just described.
 For example, the authentication method of encrypting the message with your private key can be got around by a man-in-the-middle attack, in which someone with malicious intent (usually referred to as Eve in books on cryptography) intercepts Alice’s original message and replaces it with their own, so that Bob is using not Alice’s public key, but Eve’s.
-Eve then intercepts each of Alice’s messages, decrypts it with Alice’s public key, alters it (if she wishes), and reencrypts it with her own private key.
-When Bob receives the message, he decrypts it with Eve’s public key, thinking that the key came from Alice.
+Eve then intercepts each of Alice’s messages, decrypts it with Alice’s public key, alters it (if they wishes), and reencrypts it with their own private key.
+When Bob receives the message, they decrypt it with Eve’s public key, thinking that the key came from Alice.

 Although this is a subject much too broad and technical to be covered in detail in this document, digital certificates and digital signatures can help address these security problems.
 These techniques are described later in this chapter.